Rutgers Scarlet Knights baseball: Fred Hill era (1984–2014)

 The 2007 baseball squad tied the school record for victories with 42 and tallied numbers of 63 home runs and 425 RBIs, good enough for second-most in school history.
 The team finished in first place in the Big East in the regular season, and won the 2007 Big East Conference baseball tournament A record high 6 players would be selected in the 2007 Major League Baseball draft.
 The home runs record would go on to be broken in the 2010 season.

 Joe Litterio era (2014–2019)

 Under head coach Joe Litterio, Rutgers Baseball made the transition from the American Athletic Conference to the Big Ten Conference.

 Steve Owens era (2020-present)

 On May 28, 2019, Joe Litterio's contract was not renewed.
 On June 26 2019, Steve Owens was announced as the new head coach of the Rutgers program.

+Rutgers in the NCAA tournament

 Stadium

 Rutgers plays at Bainton Field, a 1,500 seat facility located on the campus of Rutgers University in Piscataway, New Jersey.